 Robert Portis has been a student of pugilism since he was ten years old.
 He has sparred, fought, trained and worked fights in various locales including New York, Las Vegas, Toronto, Los Angeles, Montreal, London and Atlantic City.
 His last contest was in 1990; ahead on points, he succumbed to a vicious left hook to the temple in round two and promptly retired.
 He lives in Montreal.

 Jamie Rebner is a die-hard fan and student of the fight game.
 He was born and raised in Montreal and still calls the great city his home.
 Reading Evander Holyfield’s biography in his mid-teens put him on the boxing path but his passion extends to all combat sports.
-His top three favorite boxers of all time are Thomas Hearns, Holyfield, and Johnny Tapia.
+His favorite boxers are Holyfield, Thomas Hearns, Alexis Arguello, and Johnny Tapia.
+Having completed his Master’s in sport psychology, he has a keen interest in the mental side of fighting.
 Follow Jamie on Twitter @J_NReb.

 Lee Wylie is from the North East of England.
 He is known in boxing circles for his highly detailed breakdowns and is generally considered one of the best analysts in the sport.
 Among his favorite fighters are Joe Gans, Benny Leonard, Roberto Duran, Ezzard Charles, Nicolino Locche, Mike McCallum, Pernell Whitaker and Orlando Canizales.
 You can follow him on Twitter @leewylieboxing.